MilesCranmer/SymbolicRegression.jl/docs/src/examples.md

 You can even output custom structs - see the more detailed [Template Expression example](examples/template_expression.md)!

-Be sure to also check out the [Parametric Expression example](examples/parametric_expression.md).
+Be sure to also check out the [Parametric Template Expressions example](examples/template_parametric_expression.md).

 ## 9. Logging with TensorBoard